voltace/browser-cookies/README.md

 - Distribution:
   - Generate build for use without a loader (development build + minified version).
 - Cross browser consistency:
   - When a domain is not specified most browsers only allow an exact domain match, but [IE sends cookies to all subdomains][ref-ie-cookies].
-Could ensure cookies are saved to all subdomains by default for consistent behavior amongst all browsers? or perhaps add a note ti set the domain explicitly for proper cross-browser consistency?
+Could ensure cookies are saved to all subdomains by default for consistent behavior amongst all browsers? or perhaps add a note to set the domain explicitly for proper cross-browser consistency?

 ### Development
 This design goal is to provide to smallest possible size (when minified and gzipped) for the given API, while remaining compliant to RFC6265 and providing cross-browser compatibility and consistency.